-There are more than 64,000,000 km of road on this planet, and its definition is almost as wide as an 8-lane interstate.
+There are more than 64,000,000 km of road on this planet, and its definition is almost as broad as an 8-lane interstate.

-Here are 10 of our favourite amazing vehicle adventures from across the world; a blend of assisted drives that you could attempt yourself or magnificent, madcap journeys that are truly unique.
+Here are 10 of our favorite vehicle adventures from across the world; a blend of assisted drives that you could attempt yourself or magnificent, madcap journeys that are truly unique.

 1. American road trip – short

 America is gigantic, weighing in at almost 10 million km squared.
 You could drive for a day and still be in Texas.